 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
-If you are forced to hand over your passport, contact the Embassy, High Commission or Consulate for advice.
+If you are forced to hand it over, contact the Embassy, High Commission or Consulate for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.